Financial-Times/chart-doctor/visual-vocabulary/README.md

 Columns work well for showing change over time - but usually best with only one series of data at a time.

 * Chart Doctor: [A chart’s ability to mislead is off the scale](https://www.ft.com/content/3062d082-e3da-11e6-8405-9e5580d6e5fb)
+* Office for National Statistics: [Does the axis have to start at zero?
+(Part 2 – bar charts)](https://blog.ons.digital/2016/07/19/does-the-axis-have-to-start-at-zero-part-2-bar-charts/)

 #### Line + column